 For more details on using these functions, see the Technical Functions section of our Scan Syntax Reference.

 It's pretty rare for a scan to only have one clause.
-Usually you are testing for multiple technical conditions and signals.
+As a general rule, you are testing for multiple technical conditions and signals.
 The logical operators “AND” and “OR” are used to string multiple clauses together into a scan.

-If you use the “AND” operator to add multiple clauses to your scan, that means that all the clauses need to be true.
-Stocks must pass the first test, AND they must pass the second test.
+If you use the “AND” operator to add multiple clauses to your scan, that means that all the clauses need to be true: stocks must pass the first test and the second test.
 Generally, you want your scan to pass all the tests (otherwise, why include a test in your scan?), so “AND” is the default operator used to connect clauses.

 [type = stock] AND [country = US] AND [close >10]

-First, each ticker symbol needs to pass the first test: is it a stock?
-Only securities that are stocks will pass and go on to the second test: is US the country?
-Since the second clause is connected with “AND”, we know that the stock also must pass the second test.
-Only US stocks will pass both the first and second tests, and go on to the third test: is today's closing price above $10?
-Again, since the clause is connected with “AND”, we know that the stock must pass this third test too.
+Let's go through this scan clause by clause.
+First, each ticker symbol needs to pass the first test (Is it a stock?).
+Only securities that are stocks will pass and go on to the next test.
+Since the second clause is connected with an “AND” operator, we know that the stock also must pass the second test (Is US the country?).
+Only US stocks will pass both the first and second tests and move on to the third test.
+Again, since the clause is connected with an “AND” operator, we know that the stock must also pass the third test (Is today's closing price above $10?).
 Only US stocks with a close above $10 will pass all three tests and be included in the scan results.

-There is one special situation where a ticker symbol doesn't have to pass all the tests in the scan; in some cases, there are multiple similar clauses that could meet the requirement you're looking for.
+While you will generally want ticker symbols to pass all the tests in your scan, there are some scenarios where multiple similar clauses could meet a requirement you're looking for.
 If any one of those clauses is true, then you want to return that ticker symbol in your scan results.
 For example, let's say you want to return all stocks that either trade on the Nasdaq OR on the NYSE.
 It doesn't have to trade on both exchanges; as long as it trades on one of them, you want the stock to be part of your search results.